 Art can take many forms, all of which are therapeutic in so many ways.
 For me, something that makes you happy and keeps you from thinking about your problems certainly affects your mental health positively.
-Writing, for example, is therapy for the mind and soul.
-It is a powerful weapon that enables one to release negativity through the words that he jots down.
-It allows one to face his challenges while instilling some coping skills to solve these challenges.
+Writing therapy, for example, is for the mind and soul.
+Writing therapy is a powerful weapon that enables one to release negativity through the words that he jots down.
+Writing therapy allows one to face challenges while instilling some coping skills to solve these challenges.

 “Moving your worries from your head to paper is a great stress reducer,” says Ryan Howes, a clinical psychologist.
 “Part of the stress is worrying that you’ll forget what you’re worried about.
 Writing it out helps you forget momentarily, he said.
 It also can improve your sleep,” he adds.

-Read on and understand how writing therapy works and what it does for us.
+Read on and understand how writing works and what this therapy does for us.

 What is the concept behind writing therapy?
 It is simply to write what you feel and what you think about things with no hesitation and no prejudice.
 You don’t have to determine whether it’s appropriate or not, polite or rude.
 Don’t be ashamed or scared either.
 Don’t set rules for yourself.
 Just go ahead and sit, stand, or lie on your belly and get your pen and paper.

-The important concept to remember is to write using your heart, not your mind.
+The important concept to remember is that writing should come from your heart, not your mind.

-On the other hand, when you write for the purpose of therapy, the focus is on the trauma or the reason for the pain that you feel.
+On the other hand, when you’re writing for the purpose of therapy, the writing focus is on the trauma or the reason behind your pain.
 You write about why you are hurt.
-Like journaling, writing therapy is also primarily for you and your satisfaction.
+Like journaling, this therapy is also primarily for you and your satisfaction.
 It doesn’t need to be validated by others – even by you.
 You actually don’t have to read what you write, as its purpose is only to feel relieved and lighter.
 You don’t have to worry so much about grammar, sentence structure, and errors, among others.

 “It’s about being the witness to ourselves and for ourselves.
 We can hold the larger context together by having a simultaneous perspective of being in the moment, being the wise self or observing ego, and knowing that you have the strength and resilience to get through it.
 It’s the concrete manifestation, the ink on paper or pixels on screen, which provides a tangible reality that we can relate and come back to.” – Kathleen Adams, LPC.

 There are two ways to make writing a therapeutic art form.
-The first is the typical description of writing therapy, and the second one is based on personal experience.
+The first is its typical description and the second one is based on personal experience.

 - Don’t Force It.
 You know you want to write about the pain and suffering, but you can’t find the words or you don’t feel like writing yet.
 You don’t need to force yourself to write something.
 You can wait until your pen finds the paper but you just have to keep trying.
 Today might not be the day, but tomorrow might.
 While you’re waiting, you’ll also grow stronger, more patient, and apparently more resilient.